 Hi there.
 This is Salesforce Developer Vladimir Zhutenko.
 Recently, one of our clients experienced a necessity in sending emails via Microsoft Outlook from his SF org.
 So, I’ve come up with a solution, which I will describe below.

-Salesforce has a solution for redirecting messages to the SMTP-server using "Email Relay Activation".
-With this function, you can redirect all messages to the client server.
-But this solution is not suitable, since the redirection of letters will be applied to all letters sent from Salesforce.
+Salesforce has a solution for redirecting messages to the SMTP-server using Email Relay Activation.
+With this function, you can turn all messages to the client-server.
+But this option isn’t suitable since the redirection of letters will be applied to all letters sent from Salesforce.

-The first method is not suitable, as it is necessary for the user to participate in the authorization interface.
-Since we need to send letters in background processes, the second method is right what you need.
-In order to use this method, it is necessary to perform a lot of actions, namely:
+The first method is not fitting, as the user must participate in the authorization interface.
+Since we need to send letters in background processes, the second method is suitable for what you need.
+To use this method, it’s essential to perform a lot of actions, namely:

 - Create an application in the “Microsoft App Registration Portal”